dariusmehri/Social-Network-Bad-Actor-Risk-Tool/README.md

-# Social Network and Bad Actor Risk Model
+# This analysis uses social network analysis to develop a risk tool to improve construction related building safety

-Risk model to improve construction related building safety
+dlkjlkdj